cwilldoner/practicalwork/README.md

 ## Workflow

 At first, the pipeline is set up with a minimal example, in this case the MNIST dataset is used.
-Here, no pre-processing of the images is used.

 1. (small = original) CP Resnet (Receptive Field Regularization-CNN) is trained on **MNIST** data (0-9 digits)